Report: WSU Coach Gregg Marshall under investigation for alleged misconduct

 The article cites unnamed sources that claim allegations including physical and verbal abuse by Marshall against a player and staff member.
 The report claims that Marshall punched a now-former player and put his hands around the neck of a staff member.

-KSN reached out to the University for comment.
-We have yet to receive a statement.
+KSN reached out to the university and several former players for comment.
+We have yet to receive a statement or comments from players.